defenseunicorns/uds-cli/CONTRIBUTING.md

 - **User experience is paramount**: UDS CLI doesn't have a pretty UI (yet), but the core user-centered design principles that apply when building a frontend also apply to this CLI tool.
 First and foremost, features in UDS CLI should enhance workflows and make life easier for end users; if a feature doesn't accomplish this, it will be dropped.

+- **Design Decision**: We use [Architectural Decision Records](https://adr.github.io/) to document the design decisions that we make.
+These records live in the `adr` directory.
+We highly recommend reading through the existing ADRs to understand the context and decisions that have been made in the past, and to inform current development.

 ### Continuous Delivery
 Continuous Delivery is core to our development philosophy.
 Check out [https://minimumcd.org](https://minimumcd.org/) for a good baseline agreement on what that means.